 - Posted by: Michael Meyer

-Life is ever changing.
-There are many reasons to buy a new home.
+There are many reasons for buying a new home.
 Perhaps the size of your family is increasing and you need more bedrooms.
-Perhaps you are getting older and require less space or desire to leave a 2-story house for the likes of a single story property.
+Maybe you are getting older and require less space or desire to leave a 2-story house for the likes of a single story property.
 Perhaps you need to move within the state to be closer to work or family.
-Perhaps, Perhaps, Perhaps.
 Whatever the reason – sometimes we simply need to move.
 But what if you already own a property and need to move quickly or you are unable to sell your house for the amount you are looking for?
 What are your options for buying a new home?

 Not being able to sell your property quickly can occur for many reasons.
 If your house needs work done to it or needs to be updated then you may not get many competitive offers.
 An option here is to consult with your real estate agent to go over ideas on how to upgrade your property to get better offers.
 Sometimes this can be very inexpensive and cosmetic in nature.
 Other times it can cost more.
 If you have equity in your property you can take some of that equity out to upgrade it in order to get a better sale’s price.
 But you will want to consult with your agent first.

 Another reason a property may not sell is that it is priced too high for the area.
 Many agents will tell you what your property can sell for, but if you do not listen to their advice and choose to ask for more than what they believe it can sell for – then you may be waiting for some time for an offer.
 Most times when sellers do not take the advice of their realtor it is because they feel they need to make “x” amount on their property for their down payment on their new property or other times it is because they owe more on the mortgage than what the house can sell for and they do not want to pay the difference at closing.